alipay/Antchain-MPC/README.md

 ## Morse-STF

-Morse-STF is a tool for machine learning using MPC.
-You can get more information about Morse-STF from the following links:
+Morse-STF is a tool for privacy-preserving machine learning using MPC.
+We outline more information below:
 | Folder      | Description |
 | ----------- | ----------- |
 | conf        | ...         |